mattermost/mattermost-handbook/operations/messaging-and-math/how-to-create-release-announcements.md

 ### One great screenshot a month

 1. Each monthly release R&D should aspire to come up with a "Hero" screenshot following guidelines to use as the splash image for the release.
-2. Titles:
+2. Communicate primary benefit in the title
  - Use ``plugins`` not ``plug-ins``
- - Tone: Communicate the primary benefit
 3. If a screenshot isn't available to highlight in the release use a conceptual banner based on [R&D Twitter Banner Template](https://community.mattermost.com/files/6bc4cot5xbyi8cfxesgyx6aqdw/public?h=HKLm3FZvOvpylxVk7mUYmeaBQ_rFV_JCEAZ2w5z9fg4) \(shown below\)

 ![Example of tweet using banner template](../../.gitbook/assets/image%20%2811%29.png)